opea-project/GenAIExamples/VideoRAGQnA/docker/xeon/README.md

 This document outlines the deployment process for a videoragqna application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on Intel Xeon server.
 The steps include Docker image creation, container deployment via Docker Compose, and service execution to integrate microservices such as `embedding`, `retriever`, `rerank`, and `lvm`.
 We will publish the Docker images to Docker Hub soon, it will simplify the deployment process for this service.

+Video RAG QnA is a framework that retrieves video based on provided user prompt.
+It uses only the video embeddings to perform vector similarity search in Intel's VDMS vector database and performs all operations on Intel Xeon CPU.
+The pipeline supports long form videos and time-based search.

 ## 🚀 Port used for the microservices

 ```